-Applications for the CDBG-READI program will be accepted on a competitive basis between DATE and DATE.
+Applications for the CDBG-READI program are accepted on a competitive basis between DATE and DATE.
 The application MUST be submitted by the applicant (UGLG).
-One original copy and one electronic version of the application and supporting documents must be delivered to DEHCR.
+Two original copies and one electronic version of the application and supporting documents must be delivered to the DEHCR.